In this article:

 If your organization does NOT use SSO, you will be asked for a password after entering your email address. e.g:

 Enter your password to log in.
-Use the password you created when activating your invitation.
+Use the password you created when you received your invitation.

 Troubleshooting login issues